Family Handbook

 Drivers’ Education

 Students can enroll in our Driver’s Education program which includes both the classroom portion and six hours of behind-the-wheel instruction after the successful passing of the permit test.
 All classes are taught by certified licensed instructors.
-For more information, visit isd197.org/community/drivers-ed or call 651-403-8522.
+For more information, visit our website or call 651-403-8522.

 Student Privacy and School Records